Select Page

 (Semester 2)

 Drug trafficking, poverty, and political revolution.
-These are just a few of the images that the mention of Latin America and the Caribbean conjures.
-Not inaccurate, these images are also easy generalizations that obscure the realities of a region rich in history, and social and cultural complexities that have profoundly contributed to the entire pageant of humanity.
+These are just a few images that the mention of Latin America and the Caribbean conjures.
+Not inaccurate, these images are also easy generalizations that obscure the realities of a region rich in history and social and cultural complexities that have profoundly contributed to the entire pageant of humanity.
 This course examines that complicated historical process.
-Arranged chronologically and thematically, it begins with the earliest Indigenous communities and concludes with an exploration of the region’s role as a provider of cheap labor for technologically sophisticated multinational corporations like Ford and Motorola.
-The course deliberately integrates a global perspective that challenges students to consider the ways the people of Latin America and the broader world have shared mutually constituted historical experiences.
+Arranged chronologically and thematically, it begins with the earliest Indigenous communities.
+It concludes with an exploration of the region’s role as a provider of cheap labor for technologically sophisticated multinational corporations like Ford and Motorola.
+The course deliberately integrates a global perspective that challenges students to consider how the people of Latin America and the broader world have shared mutually constituted historical experiences.

 Globalization & Islam